diegocosta-dev/diegocosta-dev/README.md

 ### Hi there 👋 I'm Diego Costa!

-- 🌱 I’m currently learning Reactjs and Vuejs
+- 🌱 I’m currently learning Reactjs and GraphQL
 - 👯 I’m looking to collaborate on Reactjs and Nodejs
-- 🤔 I’m looking for help with Vuejs

 ---